-Larry went into semi-retirement in September 2007.
 He continues to support a number of worthy causes.
-He is married to Celeste McQuade and has a daughter, who lives in Los Angeles and works in the Film Industry along with her husband, Bob Goodman, a well known screen writer and currently the executive producer of the CBS successful series, "Elementary".
+He is married to Celeste McQuade and has a daughter who lives in Los Angeles and works in the Film Industry along with her husband, Bob Goodman, a well known screen writer and currently the executive producer of the CBS successful series, "Elementary".
 Larry has been available for speaking engagements.
-He focuses on Honor, Leadership, Intention, Tenacity, Loyalty, Awareness and Kindness (see LINKS).
+He focuses on Courage, Honor, Leadership, Loyalty and Kindness (see LINKS).

 Larry can be reached, via his web site, www.larryliss.com